Find providers

 What is Adderall XR?

-Adderall XR comes in 5 mg, 10 mg, 15 mg, 20 mg, 25 mg, and 30 mg capsules.
-The slow dissolving capsules allow for a steady release of the active medications into the bloodstream.
-Adderall XR can be taken with or without food and should only be taken once daily as they last in your system for at least 12 hours.
+An Adderall XR dose comes in 5, 10, 15, 20, 25, and 30 milligrams oral capsules.
+The slow-dissolving capsules allow for a steady release of the active ingredients into the bloodstream.
+Adderall XR can be taken with or without food and should only be taken once daily as it lasts in your system for at least 12 hours.

-When taking Adderall XR, you may swallow the capsule whole or break open the capsule and add it to applesauce.
-The recommended dose for adults is 20 mg.
-Children between 6 and 17 may begin with 5mg or 10mg per day and increase to 20 or 30mg if needed.
+When taking Adderall XR, you may swallow the capsule whole.
+The recommended dose for adults is 20 milligrams.
+Children between 6 and 17 may begin with 5 or 10 milligrams per day and increase to 20 or 30 milligrams if needed.

-Adderall XR is primarily for the treatment of ADHD, although it has been used in some cases for those with sleeping disorders like narcolepsy.
+Adderall XR is primarily used for the treatment of ADHD, although it has been used in some cases for those with sleeping disorders, like narcolepsy.

 Cost